Useful Notes: Sarutobi Sasuke

-- As expected in a Ninja series, Naruto features his legacy in Sasuke Uchiha and the entire Sarutobi clan (most notably the Third Hokage and his son and grandson).
+- As expected in a Ninja series, Naruto features his legacy in both Sasuke Uchiha and the entire Sarutobi clan (most notably the Third Hokage and his son and grandson).

 - Samurai Deeper Kyo, which features historical characters like Oda Nobunaga, Tokugawa Ieyasu, and Sanada Yukimura, has him as a secondary character.